 Think rather of eating foods that will lower your cholesterol naturally.
 It works, dinkum.
 My cholesterol is 4.2, and just ask Helen, I eat far more butter than is supposedly good for one.

 Nitrogen fixation bacteria in the roots of legumes provide that vital element, for us and for all the other plants in the garden that like us are dependent on these bug for utilizing the gas from the air.

 Our bodies require abundant amounts of nitrogen in our food to manufacture amino acids, the building blocks of living tissue.

-That's the beauty of growing legumes like pole beans and growing limas in our gardens - they reduce our reliance on amino acids from red meat and dairy; there is now abundant evidence that animal protein eaten in excess, causes many cancers.
+That's the beauty of legumes like growing lima beans in our gardens is they reduce our reliance on amino acids from red meat and dairy; there is now abundant evidence that animal protein eaten in excess, causes many cancers, especially when processed.